-Expansion schools are eligible for a maximum award of \$1,469,250 (inclusive of both escalators).
+Expansion schools are eligible for a maximum award of \$1,469,250 (including both escalators).
 GSCT anticipates expansion grants to run for one year (12 months), while recognizing that charter schools may request a grant for a longer or shorter period, depending on their budget proposal.
 Budget requests for expansion schools will be analyzed by the GSCT team and a final budget period approved after careful consideration of the applicant's proposal and availability of grant funding.

 Replication Schools: The term "replicate" from ESEA §4310 (9) when used with respect to a high-quality charter school, means to open a new charter school, or a new campus of a high-quality charter school, based on the educational model of an existing high-quality charter school, under an existing charter or an additional charter, if permitted or required by State law.
-GSCT anticipates replication grants to run for two years (24 months), while recognizing that charter schools may request a grant for a longer or shorter period.
-Schools applying for replication grants may choose to include a planning period (not to exceed 18 months), followed by up to an additional 18 month time period for execution.
-The planning period is meant to allow subgrantees 18 months of funding for planning activities for the successful opening of a new charter school.
-Please refer to the Allowable Cost Guide for a description of costs allowed in the planning and implementation periods.
+GSCT anticipates replication grants to run for two years (24 months), while recognizing that charter schools may request a grant for a shorter period.
+Schools applying for replication grants may choose to include a planning period (not to exceed 18 months), followed by up to an additional 6 month period for execution.